raymondlxc/100-days-of-code/r1-log.md

 ### R1D7
 I completed two algorithm problems on the LeetCode, one is easy and the other one is medium.
 And I also completed all the videos of the second chapter of the Algorithm(Part One) by the Princeton.

+### R1D8
+Completed one medium problem on LeetCode, which is about linked list.
+At first it couldn't pass because an integer variable would overflow in some testcases.
+So I have to change to another method to solve the problem and I made it!